Mooswald (Freiburg im Breisgau)

-In the North East, Mooswald borders the district of Brühl, with its airfield, the University campus of the technical faculty and the exhibition centre.
+In the North East, Mooswald borders the district of Brühl, with its airfield, the university campus of the technical faculty and the exhibition centre.
 Mooswald further borders the district of Landwasser in the North West, the district of Stühlinger in the East and the district of Betzenhausen with the Seepark in the South West.
 Mooswald is separated from Brühl by the Breisgau S-Bahn, from Landwasser by the Westrandstraße (Paduaallee/Mooswaldallee) and from Stühlinger by the railway tracks of the freight railway.

 History

-In 1932, the city council of Freiburg decided on the construction of a suburb settlement at the former western border of the city, the Mooswald, after the government of the German Reich decided on an unemployment programme in 1931, in times of high unemployment.
+In 1932, the city council of Freiburg decided on the construction of a suburban settlement at the former western border of the city, the Mooswald, after the government of the German Reich decided on an unemployment programme in 1931, in times of high unemployment.
 The houses were mostly built independently by the settlers and could be purchased as leasehold estates.
 After 1933 the project was continued as "Nationalsozialistisches Siedlungswerk" (Nazi settlement).
 In 1934, a settler union was established.
 The simple houses had neither electricity nor gas nor a connection to the sewage system at the beginning (until the end of the 1930s).
-At the beginning the water supply was achieved with pump wells on the properties.
-Big gardens enabled the self-sufficiency of the settlers with the cultivation of potatoes and vegetables and allowed the keeping of small animals.
-In 1938, the Catholic Church Holy Family was built in this region.
+At the beginning, the water supply was achieved with pump wells on the properties.
+Big gardens enabled the self-sufficiency of the settlers with the cultivation of potatoes and vegetables, and allowed the keeping of small animals.
+In 1938, the Catholic Church's Holy Family was built in this region.
 During the air raid on Freiburg in November 1944, 80% of the district was destroyed.

 In 1945, active reconstruction work with simple means started.
-In 1948, the station "Im Wolfswinkel" was established at the railway line to Breisach (since then the station has been closed down).
-In 1952, today's civic association Mooswald e.V. was founded.
+In 1948, the station "Im Wolfswinkel" was established at the railway line to Breisach (since then, the station has been closed down).
+In 1952, today's civic association, Mooswald e.V., was founded.
 The city of Freiburg established a landfill site in the nearby "Wolfswinkel".
 In 1953, the Evangelic St. Mark Church was built as an emergency church.
 The district received a primary school with the Mooswald school in 1955/56, and a community house was completed.

 After the end of World War II, the preservation of the western part of the Mooswald was a permanent topic for the inhabitants of the district of Mooswald, since the forest became affected more and more by the city's expansion to the west.